yetanalytics/project-pan/README.md

     - `sequence`, `alternates`, `optional`, `oneOrMore` and `zeroOrMore` properties for Patterns.
 - `:concept-rels?`, `:template-rels?`, `:pattern-rels?` - Similar to `:relations?`, except that each only validates relations specific to Concept, Statement Template, and Pattern properties, respectively.
 Each are default `false`, and are overridden when `:relations?` are `true`.
 - `:contexts?` - Validate that all instances of `@context` resolve to valid JSON-LD contexts and that they allow all properties to expand out to absolute IRIs during JSON-LD processing.
 The `@context` property is always found in the Profile metadata and in Activity Definitions, though they can also be found in Extensions for said Activity Definitions.

-\* NOTE: two objects in the _same_ profile may have the same IDs if only their `inScheme`, `deprecated`, or Template `scopeNote` properties differ.
-This exception allows IDs to be reused between Profile versions.
-This does not apply when validating IDs _between_ Profiles, where IDs cannot be shared across different Profiles regardless of properties.

 Other keyword arguments include:
 - `:external-profiles` - Extra Profiles from which to reference Concepts, Statement Templates, and Patterns from.
 Unlike the Profiles passed into `validate-profile-coll`, these Profiles are not validated (though will be treated as part of the same scope in terms of ID distinctiveness validation).